andersmurphy/andersmurphy-blog/resources/posts/2021-12-12-clojure-compiling-java-source-with-tools-build.md

   :dev {:paths ["src" "target/classes"]}}}
 ```

-We add `target/classes` as a `:dev` dependency so that when using the repl the Java classes will be available.
+We add `target/classes` as a dev dependency so that when using the repl the Java classes will be available.

 ## Compiling Java with tools.build